spring-guides/gs-messaging-redis/README.src.md

 Before you can build a messaging application, you need to set up the server that will handle receiving and sending messages.

-Redis is an open source, BSD-licensed, key-value data store.
+Redis is an open source, BSD-licensed, key-value data store that also comes with a messaging system.
 The server is freely available at <http://redis.io/download>.
 You can download it manually, or if you use a Mac with homebrew:

     $ brew install redis